isotopp/isotopp.github.io/content/posts/2021-11-30-discord-nitro-spam-and-2fa.md

 That fact alone made this a recoverable failure.

 My son is playing minecraft, has a friend list of around 100 fellow players, and is member of around 40 Discords.
-He also connected his Discord to Spotify, YouTube and other servies, and he authorized around 12 application services, mostly Discord/Minecraft bot services.
+He also connected his Discord to Spotify, YouTube and other services, and he authorized around 12 application services, mostly Discord/Minecraft bot services.
 It is pretty safe to say that his Discord account is very valuable to him, and plays a central part in his pandemic coping.

 The spam was sending messages to all his friends, and a few Discords, impersonating him.